fadzimupf/countries-web-app/README.md

 ### 2. Access the application
 - Navigate to `http://localhost:3000` to access the web application
 - Navigate to `http://localhost:8080` to access the web api.
-See the following examples:
+See the following examples to test out in Bruno:
   - http://localhost:8080/Countries/Peru
   - http://localhost:8080/Countries
 - Navigate to `http://localhost:8080/openapi/v1.json` to access the web api openapi documentation